ESDLMapEditorESSIM/ESDLValidator/README.md

 | ESDLVALIDATOR_LOG_LEVEL | Set the log level: CRITICAL, ERROR, WARNING, INFO, DEBUG | INFO |

 ## validation schema
-ToDo: information on how a validatio schema is constructed
+ToDo: information on how a validation schema is constructed

 ## Local development
 Setup a development environment using virtual environment and install the dependencies.
 For Visual Studio Code a default settings.json can be found under ```.vscode/settings.json.default``` paste these settings into a new file ```.vscode/settings.json```.
 Make sure the ```python.pythonPath``` is pointing to python in your virtual env.
 The default settings file excludes some unwanted files and folders, styling and discovery and settings for unit tests.